Nuitka/Nuitka/README.rst

 Windows Programs without console give no errors
 ===============================================

-For debugging purposes, remove ``--disable-console`` or use the options ``--force-stdout-spec`` and ``--force-stderr-spec`` with paths as documented for ``--onefile-tempdir-spec`` above.
+For debugging purposes, use the options ``--force-stdout-spec`` and ``--force-stderr-spec`` with paths as documented for ``--onefile-tempdir-spec`` above.
 These can be relative to the program or absolute, so you can see the outputs given.
+Also you can run the program on a terminal prompt like ``CMD.exe`` to see its outputs.

 Deep copying uncompiled functions
 =================================